EduardoDevOlmedo/addYourSecrets/README.md

 Hope this saves some time for those that are trying to do fast tests or learning react.

-### THIS IS NOT INTENTED TO BE USED FOR DEVELOPING REAL PROJECTS, IN THAT CASE, USE
+### THIS IS NOT INTENDED TO BE USED FOR DEVELOPING REAL PROJECTS, IN THAT CASE, USE

 ```npx create-react-app```